Input Tax Credit Rule 36(4) of CGST Rules.

 • Timely and More Accurate filing of GSTR-1 by a registered person due to the Matching process followed by their Respective Recipients.

-• No Fake ITC in the industry because of Matching Process and other Stringent Compliances.
+• No Fake ITC in the industry because of the Matching Process and other Stringent Compliances.

 • Increase in Revenue.